 These are also the settings you will use when you follow the steps below.

-- Click the Advanced Zone Editor button in the Domains section.
+- Click Zone Editor under the Domains section

 - Login to WHM.